TrueFiEng/useDApp/docs/source/core.rst

 useChainCalls
 =============

-Makes multiple call to a specific contracts and returns values.
-Hook will cause component to refesh when values change.
+Makes multiple calls to specific contracts and returns values.
+The hook will cause the component to refresh when values change.

 Calls will be combined into a single multicall across all uses of *useChainCall* and *useChainCalls*.
 It is recommended to use `useContractCall`_ where applicable instead of this method.